-Menu item Description Æ < • • This submenu enables various settings to be made for scale graduation on the X-axis and for entering the propagation velocity.
-It provides the following menuitems: ∢ + ≻ μs,ms Depending on the setting of this switch, the X-axis is either scaled in seconds (runtime) or in length units (distance). m,km ◀ ↓ ▶ kft Only available when the X-axis is scaled in length units (see above) This menu item can be used to switch the unit of the X-axis between meters and feet.
-NVP ◀ ↑ ▶ SPEED Only available when the X-axis is scaled in length units (see above) To achieve reliable distance details, knowledge about the exact signal propagation velocity for the test object is absolutely essential.
+Menu item Descrip otion ∓ This submenu enables various settings to be made for scale graduation on the X-axis and for entering the propagation velocity.
+It provides the following menu items: l ∢ → → μs,ms Depending on the setting of this switch, the X-axis is either scaled in seconds (runtime) or in length units (distance). m,km ◀ ↓ ▶ kft Only available when the X-axis is scaled in length units (see above) This menu item can be used to switch the unit of the X-axis between meters and feet.
+NVP → → → SPEED Only available when the X-axis is scaled in length units (see above) To achieve reliable distance details, knowledge about the exact signal propagation velocity for the test object is absolutely essential.
 This can be specified in two different ways: NVP (Nominal Velocity of Propagation) - The signal propagation velocity is stated relative to the speed of light, e.g. NVP 0.53 = 0.53 x c.
 SPEED - The signal propagation velocity is stated with half the actual propagation speed (the cable's so-called V/2).
-Depending on the above settings, a default propagation velocity value can be defined using the menu items $\frac{\mathbf{V}}{2}$ and \mathbf{NVP} respectively.
-This value is then preset whenever a measurement is started. ± 1 Subme enu for displaying and exporting important system information. ‡sw Information on software version ₹I Information on system hardware and the current IP address LOG This menu item enables messages stored in the System log to be displayed, and exported to an inserted USB flash drive (SystemLog directory).
-This menu item enables all the system information to be exported to an inserted USB flash drive (SystemLog -directory). ?
+Depending on the above settings, a default propagation velocity value can be defined using the menu items $\frac{\mathbf{V}}{2}$ and $\mathbf{NVP}$ respectively.
+This value is then preset whenever a measurement is started. - Subme nu for displaying and exporting important system information. ₹ sw Information on software version ↓ I II II II II II II II II I Information on system hardware and the current IP address LOG This menu item enables messages stored in the System log to be displayed, and exported to an inserted USB flash drive ( SystemLog directory).
+This menu item enables all the system information to be exported to an inserted USB flash drive ( SystemLog -directory). ?
 Option for checking key assignment for a connected USB keyboard.
-PDF througl enu item can be used to define whether measurement is to be printed in a connected printer or saved as a PDF file (into the PdfFiles directory inserted flash drive). į To enable measurement to be printed out directly, the type of printer connected must be configured beforehand (see page 54).
-A . / .
-(1) (1) (1) (1) (1) (1) (1) (1) (1) (1) T Activat e / deactivate remote control mode (see page 57)
+PDF This menu item can be used to define whether measurement is to be printed through a connected printer or saved as a PDF file (into the PdfFiles directory of an inserted flash drive). į To enable measurement to be printed out directly, the type of printer connected must be configured beforehand (see page 58). Î Activate e / deactivate remote control mode (see page 61)